EtorixDev/questify/README.md

         - Badge — Shows the number of unclaimed Quests as a "ping" badge.
         - Both — Both of the above.
         - None — Show no indication of unclaimed Quests.
+    - Included Reward Types: Only count Quests with these rewards in the indicator logic
+        - Orbs
+        - Nitro Codes
+        - Reward Codes
+        - In Game Items
+        - Profile Collectibles
     - Badge Color
         - Use the color picker to pick a custom badge color or use the default Discord ping badge color by clicking `Disable`.
     - Left / Middle / Right Click Actions